London, United Kingdom travel guide

 Winter (November-March) can be charming with Christmas markets, but expect colder temperatures and shorter daylight hours.

-Getting Around London, England, UK
+Getting Around London, United Kingdom

 Get an Oyster Card or use a contactless payment card for the Tube and buses; it's cheaper than single tickets.